halkon/ng-resource-demo/README.md

 * `gulp server:record` -- Start server and record API responses into JSON files for mocking
 * `gulp server:mock` -- Start server and mock API responses using your recorded JSON files
 * `gulp karma:single` -- Run Karma in a single pass
+* `gulp karma:debug` -- Run Karma in debug mode using Chrome
 * `gulp karma:threshold` -- Run Karma in a single pass and fail if coverage is too low
 * `gulp build` -- Build distribution